-Choose your preferred pre-trial conference (PTC) date and time.
-A Notice of Pre-trial Conference stating the date and time to attend the PTC at the CDRT will be issued via CJTS.
+Choose your preferred PTC or case conference date and time.
+A Notice of Pre-trial or Case Conference stating the date and time to attend the PTC or case conference at the CDRT will be issued via CJTS.

 You will have to serve a copy of the following on the respondent:

 You can serve the documents through one of the following ways:

 What it is

 Delivering hard copies of the documents personally to the respondent.